 As a financier of real estate investment properties owners in the Minneapolis and St. Paul Metro Area, we are constantly monitoring and making assessments of the local real estate market.
 Single family home rentals and investment properties have been on the rise across the United States and this is no different in our local metro area.

 In previous posts, we have discussed what to consider when you reached your secondary market limit of ten 1-4 family rental properties.
-In this post, we look at what are some of the higher and lower rental areas across the metro area, single family home rentals as a percentage of homes, and some resources to monitor and discuss the market with other like-minded investors.
+In this post, we look at what are some of the higher and lower Twin Cities rental market areas across the metro area, single-family home rentals as a percentage of homes, and some resources to monitor and discuss the market with other like-minded investors.

 Where are highest rents in Minneapolis / St. Paul?

 There are a couple of ways to look at this information.
-Per RentJungle.com, the highest rental neighborhoods are Cedar-Isles-Dean, West Calhoun, Downtown East, and North Loop.
+Per RentJungle.com, the highest Twin Cities rental market neighborhoods are Cedar-Isles-Dean, West Calhoun, Downtown East, and North Loop.
 The lowest were Seward, Ventura Village, Stevens Square/Loring Heights, and Whittier.

 If you want to standardize it by per bedroom rent, Trulia.com lists by zip code the highest rents in a heat map.
 The highest was Central Minneapolis, Calhoun-Isles, and St. Paul’s Capitol-River.